Arkham/vimfiles/README.md

   - `<C-j/k/h/l>` switches between windows (no need to prepend `<C-w>`)
   - cursor keys for movement disabled!
   - nice looking status line
-  - awesome configurations for Ack, CommandT, Nerdtree and more..
+  - awesome configurations for Ag, Nerdtree and more..